 Learners answer 20 questions related to a customer's blood alcohol content.
 The questions are presented in a game show format, and immediate feedback is provided.
 A final score is given at the end of the activity.

-Learners answer questions about foundry-related technology and terms using a game board format.
+Learners answer questions about internal combustion engines using a game board format.
 This learning object can be used individually, in small groups, or as a class activity to provide an alternative self-assessment tool.